389ds/389ds.github.io/docs/389ds/FAQ/memory-usage-research.md

 Appendix: Non glibc approach
 ============================

 There is an OpenLDAP report that other memory allocator library shows better performance / less process size growth (http://highlandsun.com/hyc/malloc/).
 I also tested the DS linked with tcmalloc without mempool code (http://goog-perftools.sourceforge.net/doc/tcmalloc.html).
-The test configuration: single master - single replica; update 30MB attribute to (30MB + n \* 4KB) every 15 minutes under the constant ldclt add and search stress.
+The test configuration: single supplier - single replica; update 30MB attribute to (30MB + n \* 4KB) every 15 minutes under the constant ldclt add and search stress.
 Both glibc and tcmalloc increases the process size, but the growth rate is 1/5 with tcmalloc.